Achnashellach railway station: Facilities

 Facilities, like at many other stations on the line, are incredibly basic, comprising just a shelter, help point and bike racks, although the station is fully accessible.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.

 Passenger volume

 The main origin or destination station for journeys to or from Achnashellach in the 2022–23 period was Inverness, making up 410 of the 752 journeys (54.5%).
+Most users of the station are walkers, as only a few houses are nearby.